-Enroll in short-term disability during your initial eligibility.
+Enroll in short-term disability during your initial eligibility period.
 Coverage will become effective the first of the following month.

 After your initial eligibility period, you can apply for short-term disability online in Edison Employee Self Service if you experience an acquire event or loss of eligibility for other coverage event.
-If applying due to experiencing one of these events, your completed Statement of Health for short-term disability coverage, if elected, must be emailed or mailed to MetLife within 30 days.
+If applying due to experiencing one of these events, your completed Statement of Health for short-term disability coverage must be emailed or mailed to MetLife within 30 days.
 Coverage, if approved by MetLife, will be the first of the following month.
 If additional medical review is required, your effective date could be later.

-You can also apply during Annual Enrollment period (Oct.
+You can also apply for STD during the Annual Enrollment period (Oct.
 1 - Oct.
-13, 2023).
+18, 2024).
 Annual Enrollment deadline is Oct.
-13 at 4:30 p.m.
+18, 2024 at 4:30 p.m.
 Central Time.
 Your completed Statement of Health for short-term disability coverage, if elected, must be emailed or mailed to MetLife by Nov.
-15, 2023.
+15, 2024.
 Coverage for approved short-term disability insurance will be Jan.
-1, 2024 or later if additional medical review is required.
+1, 2025, or later if additional medical review is required.